-We spoke to some Goldsmiths third-years about what their first years at Goldsmiths were like, and asked them what advice they could give to applicants!
+We spoke to some third-year students to find out what their first years at Goldsmiths were like, and asked them what advice they would give to new students.

 Primary page content